moulin1024/ANEMOI/README.md

 A simple workflow: create --> edit --> pre --> solve/debug --> post/anime

-To make life easier, a bash script *test_run.sh* has been provided in ./test to allow the new user to run a example case easily.
+To make life easier, a bash script *test_run.sh* has been provided to allow the new user to run a example case easily.

 ### Reference